webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/plugins.md

 #### Splitting Localization

 If a lot of text in your app needs to be translated, you can split localizations and load them when they are needed.
-The source of a locale can be inline or can come as a result of an AJAX request, e.g.:
+The source of a locale can be anything, e.g. inline or a result of an AJAX request:

 ```js
 webix.ajax("/server/en/forms").then(data => {